BND Hamburger Icon

 • Per-employee basis: Some PEOs charge a flat monthly fee based on the number of employees.
 These fees typically range from $40 to $160 per month per employee.

 • Percentage basis: PEOs can also charge a percentage of your total monthly payroll.
-These rates range from 2% to 13% of the company’s total monthly payroll.
+These rates range from 2 percent to 12 percent of the company’s total monthly payroll.

 Many PEOs only use one pricing model, but some let you choose the structure that works best for your business.
 Inquire about your options while shopping around.